cogo79/Get-Trailer/README.md

 # Get-Trailer

 I used Node version 4.4.4 and npm version 2.15.1.
 So if you run in to any trouble with runing this server you can try to change to does versions.
+Here is a handy link that I like for changing Node version.

 After you have cloned this repository "cd" in to it in the terminal and run "npm install".